yangchristina/productive-hours-tracker/README.md

 *Why is this project of interest to you?*

-This projects interests me as i read the book ___, and learned the benefits of timing.
+This projects interests me as i read the book *When: The Scientific Secrets of Perfect Timing* by Daniel H. Pink, and learned the benefits of timing.

+## User Stories
+- As a user, I want to be able to log energy level for a certain time of day
+- As a user, I want to be able to quickly log my energy level for my current time of day
+- As a user, I want to be able to view my past logs, ordered by date of energy log
+- As a user, I want to be able to edit and delete my past energy entry logs
+- As a user, I want to be able to view my peak and trough energy times
+- As a user, I want to be able to visualize patterns in my energy levels through graphing my energy levels by time of day